Danilo Petrucci: MotoAmerica Superbike Championship

 Petrucci won both legs of his inaugural race in the 2022 MotoAmerica Superbike Championship at COTA, near Austin, Texas, on the weekend of 9 and 10 April.

 Petrucci won the first leg of two at Road Atlanta in late April, leading the championship on points.
 His Ducati suffered an engine failure in the second leg.

 Petrucci finished the season and AMA championship in second place to Jake Gagne in September 2022.

 Superbike World Championship

 Barni Spark Ducati Racing Team (from 2023)

-Petrucci competed for the Barni Ducati Team from 2023 Superbike World Championship season, finishing 7th overall with three podium finishes.
+Petrucci competed for the Barni Ducati Team from 2023 Superbike World Championship season, finishing seventh overall with three podium finishes.

 In 2024, Petrucci improved his results to 5th overall with 10 podiums, including a sweep of all three racing sessions at the inaugural Italian round at Cremona Circuit.

 ROKiT BMW Motorrad WorldSBK Team (from 2026)

-BMW announced Petrucci will compete for ROKiT BMW Motorrad WorldSBK Team in 2026 on the BMW M 1000 RR, replacing Toprak Razgatlioglu, who will make his MotoGP debut with Yamaha next season.
+BMW announced Petrucci would compete for ROKiT BMW Motorrad WorldSBK Team in 2026 on the BMW M 1000 RR, replacing Toprak Razgatlioglu, who would make his MotoGP debut with Yamaha next season.